lumapu/ahoyInverter/README.md

 # Quick 'n Dirty (Hoymiles) Inverter simulator

 ## Intended use
 This firmware was written to test [AhoyDTU](https://github.com/lumapu/ahoy).
-It has only basic implementation isn't compareable to a real inverter hardware.
+It has only basic implementation and isn't compareable to a real inverter hardware.
 Due too much dark hours in winter time (Europe) it can be used to test functionality during night time.

 ## Overview
 For now only a 4 channel inverter will simulated.